-Altogether these changes total around 4,000 per day, including new houses being added, demolished buildings being removed and organisation names being updated when businesses move premises.
+Altogether these changes can total thousands per day, including new houses being added, demolished buildings being removed and organisation names being updated when businesses move premises.

-Multiple Residence is a dataset from Royal Mail of around 700,000 addresses mainly comprised of flats that exist behind a shared letterbox.
-In PAF these would show up as one delivery point, however there might 50 addresses behind that delivery point.
+Multiple Residence is a dataset from Royal Mail of around 795,000 addresses mainly comprised of flats that exist behind a shared letterbox.
+In PAF these would show up as one delivery point, however there might be 50 addresses behind that delivery point.

-That’s a lot of addresses to overlook - without them you might be missing a vital part of the address to ensure a package is delivered to the correct apartment, or your customers will have to manually edit their address to add this in, risking mistakes being made.
+That’s a lot of addresses to overlook - without them you might be missing a vital part of the address to ensure a package is delivered to the correct apartment, or your customers will have to manually edit their address to add this in, risking mistakes, inconsistencies, and customer frustration.

-The British Forces Post Office (BFPO) is a separate postal service for the men and women serving in HM Forces around the world, with addresses which don’t include geographic information, to allow mail to be sent to someone regardless of where they are currently stationed.
+The British Forces Post Office (BFPO) is a separate postal service for those serving in HM Forces around the world, with addresses which don’t include geographic information, to allow mail to be sent to someone regardless of where they are currently stationed.

 Since 2012 Royal Mail have worked with BFPO to include postcodes alongside a BFPO number and address to allow inclusion in online ordering services that require a postcode to be entered.

 Not Yet Built from Royal Mail contains addresses that are at the planning-approved or under-construction phase but that are not yet being delivered to by Royal Mail.

 Insurance firms, utility providers and estate agents can make use of them to validate that a building is going to exist in the future, in order to arrange installation of broadband for example.